ibm-cloud-docs/solution-tutorials/android-watson-chatbot.md

 {:tip: .tip}
 {:pre: .pre}

-# Build a voice-enabled Android Chatbot powered by Watson services
+# Build a voice-enabled Android chatbot powered by Watson services

 Learn how easy it is to quickly create a voice-enabled Android native chatbot with Watson Assistant (formerly Conversation), Text-to-Speech, Speech-to-Text and mobile analytics services on IBM Cloud.

 This tutorial walks you through the process of defining intents and entities and building a dialog flow for your chatbot to respond to customer's queries.
-You will learn how to enable speech-to-text and text-speech services for easy interaction with the Android app.
+You will learn how to enable speech-to-text and text-to-speech services for easy interaction with the Android app.
 Also, track the usage metrics through mobile analytics service.
 {:shortdesc}

 ## Objectives
 {: #objectives}

 - Create a workspace